Network Cluster-Robust Inference: Introduction

-Networks often have only a small number of low-conductance clusters, as seen in our simulation results, and conventional clustered standard errors perform poorly with few clusters \citep{cameron2015practitioner}.
-Our results therefore utilize asymptotics sending the sizes of a fixed number of clusters to infinity \citep[as in][]{bester2011inference,canay2017randomization,canay2020wild,ibragimov2010t,ibragimov2016inference}.
+Networks often contain only a small number of low-conductance clusters, as seen in our simulation results, and conventional clustered standard errors perform poorly with few clusters \citep{cameron2015practitioner}.
+Our results therefore utilize asymptotics sending the sizes of a fixed number of clusters to infinity, the same framework adopted by the literature on cluster-robust methods for few clusters \citep{bester2011inference,canay2017randomization,canay2020wild,ibragimov2010t,ibragimov2016inference}.
 Our formal results provide interpretable primitive conditions under which the key independence assumption imposed by these papers holds.
 We do not develop a new inference procedure; rather, we provide diagnostics to assess whether these existing procedures are valid when applied to network data and an asymptotic theory supporting the diagnostics.

+{\bf Related Literature.} There is little work on how to best construct clusters even for spatial data \citep{conley2018inference}.
+Partitioning space into equally sized rectangles satisfies the boundary condition of \cite{bester2011inference}, but with irregularly spaced data, it may be possible to do better. \cite{ibragimov2016inference} provide a test for whether a finer cluster partition is the correct level of clustering compared to a coarser one. \cite{mueller2021spatial} propose novel standard errors for spatial dependence using the principal components of a benchmark correlation model.

+\cite{jochmans2019fixed} demonstrate the utility of the spectrum for assessing the precision of fixed-effect network regressions.
+Our results highlight another practical use of the spectrum, namely to assess the validity of cluster-robust methods.

-{\bf Related Literature.} There is a large, cross-disciplinary literature on spectral clustering. \cite{von2007tutorial} is a well-known reference in computer science.
+There is a large, cross-disciplinary literature on spectral clustering. \cite{von2007tutorial} is a well-known reference in computer science.
 A growing literature in statistics studies the performance of spectral clustering for estimating stochastic block models \citep[e.g.][]{lei2015consistency,rohe2011spectral}.
 The goal of this literature is to recover latent types (``communities''), and theoretical results establish convergence of the sample Laplacian to a population analog that identifies types.
 We are instead interested in spectral clustering from the graph conductance perspective of identifying small-boundary clusters, regardless of their association or lack thereof with a structural parameter such as type.
-This perspective seems to be emphasized more in the computer science literature \citep[see e.g.][]{trevisan2016lecture}.
+This is significant because sufficiently dense graphs are required to identify types, whereas we study sparse graphs, which are more common in practice.
+The conductance perspective seems to be emphasized more in the computer science literature \citep[see e.g.][]{trevisan2016lecture}.